 Embrace the relaxed pace of life.
 Events may unfold slower than customary, from restaurant assistance to administrative processes.
 Patience and adaptability contribute to your trip's enjoyment.

-Always offer a polite "Good morning," "Good afternoon," or "Good evening" when addressing locals.
+Always offer a polite "Good morning," "Good afternoon," or "Good night" when addressing locals.
 Do this before making a request or asking a question.
-It shows respect and often leads to friendlier interactions.
+It shows respect and usually causes friendlier interactions.

 The Caribbean sun is very strong.
 Even when it's cloudy, you get sunburned quickly.
 Reapply sunscreen frequently (every 2 hours, or after swimming/sweating) and seek shade during peak sun hours (10 am - 4 pm).